All Episodes

 But if he sent the tanks into Kiev and closed down a gay nightclub, you'd never hear the end of it.

-That was that was the big issue.
+That was the big issue.

 It's the big issue of John Kerry's State Department.

-I don't know what's I don't know what's I don't know what's happened to them.
+I don't know what's happened to them.

 These are people who are on their way to a big AIDS conference.

-But the president of the United States, the whole thing I thought was distinguished by the usual passivity.
+But the President of the United States, the whole thing I thought was distinguished by the usual passivity.

 What does it take, by the way?